Boen97/BackStore/notes/kubernetes/1-intro.md

    - Kubernetes lets you store and manage sensitive information, such as passwords, OAuth tokens, and SSH keys.
    - you can deploy and update secrets and application configuration without rebuilding your container images
    - and without exposing secrets in you stack configuration

+- Kubernetes is not a mere orchestration system.
+- In fact, it eliminates the need for orchestration.
+- The technical definition of orchestration is execution of a defined workflow: first do A, then B, then C.
+- In contrast, Kubernetes comprises a set of independent, composable control processes that continuously drive the current state towards the provided desired state.
+- It shouldn't matter how you get from A to C. Centralized control is also not required.